 HOW TO MAKE DELICIOUS TURKEY WINGS THAT ARE SLOW-COOKED

 Turkey wings are tasty food.
-This turkey recipe article discusses how to make delicious turkey wings in a slow cooker.
+This turkey recipe article discusses how to make this food, delicious turkey wings in a slow cooker.
 This turkey is scrumptious home cooking.
 Slow-cooked turkey wings are a decadent food.
 So, how do you cook appetizing turkey wings in the slow cooker?
 With this slow cooker recipe for how to make delicious turkey wings, of course!

 This particular how to make slow cooker turkey wings recipe will show you how to make a relatively easy preparation for very delicious slow cooked turkey wings!

 - When we have turkey as one of the foods on Thanksgiving Day, my favorite part of the turkey is the wing, for some reason.

 - I like how the turkey wing locks in flavor.
 Turkey wings are a very appealing food.

 - During the rest of the year, I don't have much of an appetite for turkey—unless it's a good turkey wing.

 - Turkey wings are a huge, plentiful portion of food and just one turkey wing can easily be shared among a few people.